mui/material-ui/docs/src/pages/components/avatars/avatars.md

 ## Grouped

 `AvatarGroup` renders its children as a stack.
+Use the `max` prop to limit the number of avatars.

 {{"demo": "pages/components/avatars/GroupAvatars.js"}}